MerlynMShelley/Merlyn-M-Shelley/index.md

 *Google Cloud Platform, Sublime Text editor, for documentation and coding purposes.

-*Following Microsoft manual of style in project documentation.
+*Following Microsoft manual of style in the project documentation.

-*_**Github Flavoured Markdown, reStructuredTEXT,Sphinx,Read The Docs**_
+*_**Github Flavoured Markdown, reStructuredTEXT, Sphinx, Read The Docs**_

-Free code camp, GitHub, Scrimba,Codepen and Heroku, Online Projects - Web Development September 2016 - Present
+Free code camp, GitHub, Scrimba, Codepen and Heroku, Online Projects - Web Development September 2016 - Present

 Did CODING projects on personal interest and updated the codes on free code camp, Github and deployed in Heroku.
 Programming languages used HTML5, CSS3, JavaScript, ReactJs, NodeJs and Python3.